PowerBiDevCamp/TenantManagement/README.md

 <img src="Images\ReadMe\media\image3.png" style="width:6.49722in;height:1.89583in" />

-### Configure Power BI Tenant-Level Settings for Service Principal Access
+### Configure Power BI tenant-level settings for service principal access

 Next, you need you enable a tenant-level setting for Power BI named **Allow service principals to use Power BI APIs**.
 Navigate to the Power